justintnz/xtest/README.md

 # xtest

+This script is written & tested with PHP 7.3. to run this in command line, call:
+> $ php index.php.
-This script is written & tested with PHP 7.3 to run this in command line, call: $ php index.php This script using inputs defined by SUPPLIER_FILES (array of Suppliers files) and INVOICE_FILE (input invoice file).
+This script using inputs defined by SUPPLIER_FILES (array of Suppliers files) and INVOICE_FILE (input invoice file).
 This script will stop immediatly when found a match, and print out the matched Id.